-The supplemental air bag warning light, displaying 🛠 in the instrument panel, monitors the circuits for the air bag systems, pretensioners and all related wiring.
+The supplemental air bag warning light, displaying in the instrument panel, monitors the circuits for the air bag systems, pretensioners and all related wiring.

-When the ignition switch is placed in the ON or START position, the supplemental air bag warning light illuminates for about 7 seconds and then turns off.
+When the ignition key is in the ON or START position, the supplemental air bag warning light illuminates for about 7 seconds and then turns off.
 This means the system is operational.

-If any of the following conditions occur, the front air bag, side air bag, curtain air bag and pretensioner systems need servicing:
+If any of the following conditions occur, the front air bag, side air bag, curtain and rollover air bag and pretensioner systems need servicing: